apollographql/apollo-server/DEVELOPMENT.md

 Depending on the size of the release, it may be ideal to have a staging PR which gathers the various features we're intending on releasing into the version.
 This can be a great way for the community to understand the scope of a release and a clear way for maintainers to publicize it and gather feedback.

-1. Create a branch off `master` named `release-X.Y.Z`, where `X.Y.Z` is the intended release.
+1. Create a branch off `main` named `release-X.Y.Z`, where `X.Y.Z` is the intended release.
 2. Edit the `CHANGELOG.md`, removing the `vNEXT` section entirely.
-This section will remain on `master` and be resolved during the merge.
+This section will remain on `main` and be resolved during the merge.
 3. Add a new section for `### vX.Y.Z` with a bullet indicating that something is coming soon:

    ```